rladies/blog/content/post/2022-11-18-global-leadership-team-transition/index.en.md

 - r-ladies
 ---

+R-Ladies first began as a meet-up in 2012, and became a global organization in 2016.
+Since inception, the R-Ladies Global organization has been run on 100% volunteer effort from individuals and chapters throughout the world.
+The organization is built upon layers of support - the global leadership team, the broader global team, local chapter organizers, and community members, all who donate their time and effort to sustain the mission of promoting gender diversity in the R community.

-After three years of service on the R-Ladies Global Leadership Team, Erin LeDell (United States), Claudia Vitolo (Italy), and Hannah Frick (England) are stepping down.
-Under their leadership, R-Ladies survived and thrived throughout the pandemic by pivoting to online meet-ups, enabling knowledge sharing and community engagement both within and across chapters.
-During this time, R-Ladies experienced tremendous growth in community members and reach around the world.
-We are forever grateful to Erin, Claudia, and Hannah for steadfastly remaining at the helm during uncertain times, and for continuing to expand upon the foundation first established by Gabriela de Queiroz.
+Having served on the leadership team since the inception of the global organization in 2016, Erin LeDell (United States), Claudia Vitolo (Italy), and Hannah Frick (England) are now stepping down.
+Over the past six years, R-Ladies experienced tremendous growth in community members and reach around the world.
+In more recent years, R-Ladies survived and thrived throughout the pandemic by pivoting to online meet-ups, enabling knowledge sharing and community engagement both within and across chapters.
+We are forever grateful to Erin, Claudia, and Hannah for their thoughtful guidance supported by the many volunteers at all levels of the organization.

 We are pleased to share the new members of the Global Leadership Team: Athanasia Monika Mowinckel (Norway), Yanina Bellini Saibene (Argentina), Shannon Pileggi